dlang/dmd/changelog/ob.md

 If an Owner pointer is assigned to another Owner pointer, the former enters the Undefined state.

+If a pointer to mutable with the `scope` attribute is initialized with an expression not derived from a tracked pointer, it is an Owner.

 3. Borrowed

 A Borrowed pointer is one that temporarily becomes the sole pointer